dancor7/Udacity-Write-a-Data-Science-Blog-Post/README.md

 2- Data Understanding

-The data comes from the stack overflow 2017 survey.
-I included the zip file with the survey_results_public.csv file that is used as the data.
+The data comes from the stack overflow 2017 survey. the rows are the different respondants to the survey, and the columns are the answer to the survey questions.
+It contains data that comes as numerical, categorical and text.
+It has missing values and outliers as well.

 3- Prepare Data